 - 15 nights accommodation, including daily breakfasts

-- 9 rounds of golf on the best courses in Ireland including Ballybunion, Lahinch, Tralee, Old Head, Royal County Down, Royal Portrush, The Island, Portmarnock and Mt Juliet.
+- 9 rounds of golf on the best courses in Ireland including Ballybunion, Doonbeg, Tralee, Old Head, Royal County Down, Portstewart, The Island, Royal Dublin and Mt Juliet.

 - Specially selected accommodation throughout, including the Slieve Donard Hotel, Bushmills Inn, The Lodge at Doonbeg, Old Head Seaview Suites and Mt Juliet Estate.

 - Sightseeing to the major sights including the Cliffs of Moher, Giant's Causeway, Carrick-a-rede Bridge, Ring Of Kerry, Skelligs, The Dark Hedges and more!

 - Transport by luxury chauferrred bus (subject to numbers)

 - Farewell dinner at Mt Juliet.